ChileBob/Zatsuma/README.md

 My imaginary use case was a market stall selling vegetables, the owner wants his customers to pay with crypto but doesn't trust his sales people with access to his wallet.
 It would also work well for a bar, a shop, girl-scouts selling cookies, anywhere that sales are made face to face.

-Another important feature was that there should be no 'middle-men' or service that processes transactions, all funds received must be go directly to the shop wallet.
-No service fees, no commission charges, no vulnerable central point.
+Another important feature was there should be no central service to processes transactions, all funds received must go directly to the shop wallet.
+There must be no service fees, no commission charges and no vulnerable central point of failure.

-The salesperson uses it on their phone, which connects to a server (ie: a laptop) that the owner leaves running at home.
-It does simple order processing, checks for payments received & a few other things, but as it can ONLY receive funds the shop owner doesn't have to trust anyone.
+Zatsuma does simple order processing, checks for payments received & a few other things, but as it can ONLY receive funds the shop owner doesn't have to trust anyone.
+The shop is fully controlled and operated by the shop owner.

+The salesperson uses Zatsuma on their phone, which connects to a server (ie: a laptop) that the owner leaves running at home.

 Here's a summary of what it does :-